Park Record: History

-The paper was founded in 1880 and began publication on either February 7 or 8, 1880 as the Park Mining Record, and was edited by James Shupback.
-In June 1881, Harry White became the publisher, and the paper cycled through a variety of mastheads over the next few years.
-In November 1884, Sam Raddon, formerly with the Salt Lake Tribune, took over as the paper's editor and would oversee the Park Record for the next 65 years.
+In November 1884, Buser acquired the paper.
+After a week he dropped the word "mining" from the name and was soon joined by Samuel LePage Raddon, who also previously worked at the Tribune.
+Raddon purchased a half-interest on December 6, 1884, and would oversee the Record for the next 65 years.
 Raddon was a controversial figure since, under his guidance, the newspaper established itself as an "outspoken and critical" publication, and "anti-everything, including anti-Mormon, anti-Chinese, and anti-Indian."
 Raddon added several small, failing papers to the Record.

-On June 19, 1898, the newspaper's newly completed printing plant and offices were destroyed by the "Great Fire of 1898," which consumed most of Park City's Main Street, Swede Alley, and Park Avenue.
+Buser left the business due to illness in July 1885 and was succeeded by Camomile.
+On June 19, 1898, the newspaper's newly completed printing plant, and offices, were destroyed by the "Great Fire of 1898," which consumed most of Park City's Main Street, Swede Alley, and Park Avenue.
 However, the paper released its June 25, 1898 issue on time.
-The first few post-fire issues were printed by the Herald Republican in Salt Lake City, until the Record began printing out of a tent in Park City while the town was being rebuilt.
+The first few post-fire issues were printed by the Salt Lake Herald Republican, until S.L.
+Raddon purchased new equipment and installed the plant in Park City.
+He then printed the Record for a few weeks out of a tent he pitched on the site of the destroyed office while the town was being rebuilt.
+In March 1899, Camomile sold out to William Alexander Raddon, the other partner's brother.